Skip to content

 json_get_float

-Extracts a floating-point value with type coercion.
+Extracts a floating-point value with strict type conversion.

-Syntax: json_get_float(json_column, key)
+Syntax: json_get_float(json_column, key_or_index)

 Example: